Introducing

 ROC Band Logo

-ROC Band® applies mechanical optimal compression following radial, distal radial and ulnar arterial access.
+ROC Band® is a mechanical radial compression band designed to support patent haemostasis following radial, distal radial and ulnar arterial access.

 Available in two sizes: